PenguinComputing/dynamo/README.md

 This executable aims to produce these same rapid transitions between idle and high power states.

-As of version 0.1 only a single system is tested.
-In a future version we aim to be able to synchronize multiple nodes using MPI so that the aggregated load of distributed MPI applications all switching between low and high power states a the same microsecond can be simulated for testing.
+As of Aug 14, 2018 Dynamo can be compiled with MPI support (see the Makefile) so that multiple node workers can be syncronized to increase the effect on the power infrastructure.

 ## COMPILE AND RUN